Man accused of leading police on high-speed chase in stolen U-Haul

 Updated:

-A Bridgton man driving a U-Haul pickup truck that was reported stolen led police on an high-speed chase Monday, authorities said.
+A Bridgton man driving a stolen U-Haul pickup truck led police on an high-speed chase Monday, authorities said.

 Around 6:15 p.m, George Sproul, 25, sped off along Route 107 in Sebago when police discovered him behind the wheel of a 2017 Dodge Ram that was reported stolen by the U-Haul Corporation in Auburn, according to Cumberland County Sheriff’s Capt.
 Scott Stewart.
 A friend of Sproul’s had rented the white truck, which was never returned and had been spray-painted black an apparent attempt to change its appearance, Steward said.